 “Périlleusement vôtre” or FlipFlop on eggs

-We have reached the goal of our visit, the “FlipFlop on eggs” sculpture by the French artist Elisa Fantozzi.
+We have reached the goal of our visit, the “Flip-Flops on eggs” sculpture by the French artist Elisa Fantozzi.

-This work has its own story.
-Batumi has, in a way, “stolen” the monument at Tbilisi.
+This work also has its little story.
+Batumi has, in a way, “stolen” the monument from Tbilisi.

-In 2009, the artist went to Tbilisi, where she presented a pair of sneakers mounted on eggs.
-The symbolism of the work pleased the mayor of Tbilisi, who kept a model of it on his desk.
+In 2009, the artist went to Tbilisi, where she presented the original sculpture — a pair of sneakers mounted on eggs.
+The symbolism of the work pleased the mayor of Tbilisi, who has kept a model of it on his desk.

-But it was Batumi who placed the first order, asking that flip flops replace the sneakers.
+Batumi was the first to place the order, asking that flip-flops replace the sneakers.
 Indeed, we’re by the sea!

 The walk continues further along the beach, but for us, this is where we stopped.
-All we have to do is go home and enjoy the seaside.
+All that’s left to do is enjoy the seaside and go home.

-There are two more options for exploring panoramic views of Batumi and its surroundings.
+There are two options for exploring panoramic views of Batumi and its surroundings.

 The first is to take the Argo cable car from the city center and the second to go to the Sameba Monastery.
 We went for the second option.